swallowcamel/nancywiki/Bootstrapping-nancy.md

-# BootStrapping Nancy #
+# Bootstrapping Nancy #

 ## These Boots Are Made For Walkin'.. ##

-Although you can happily construct NancyEngine yourself, and inject dependencies however you see fit, in normal use you will be taking advantage of a BootStrapper that will:
+Although you can happily construct NancyEngine yourself, and inject dependencies however you see fit, in normal use you will be taking advantage of a Bootstrapper that will:

 * Wireup Nancy's internal dependencies for you.
 * Allow you to customise just about everything - how much control you want is entirely up to you.